lovehumanity/lovehumanity.github.io/_pages/The-Future-of-Man.md

 classes: wide
 ---

 The following message is a message for all of mankind sent from the group that I work with known as The Great White Brotherhood.
 Spread this message as and where you are able to.
+But be warned; you are others are not suppose to know of this, so be careful who you spread this message to.

 Link to the original message is here: